This site is privately owned and is not affiliated with any government agency. Learn more here

 If you or a member of your family participates in the benefit programs below, then you may automatically be eligible for LIHEAP based on your income:

-Eligible households can only apply for LIHEAP assistance from September 1st until April 30th each year.
+Eligible households can apply for LIHEAP assistance from October 1st until September 30th of the following year.
 Eligible households containing at least one household member that is disabled, a child under 6, or is 60 or older may begin submitting applications as of July 1st.
-LIHEAP applications cannot be submitted year-round.

 To apply for LIHEAP in New Hampshire, you must contact your local Community Action Agency (CAA) and schedule an appointment.
 The agency will inform you of any verification documents that you must bring to your scheduled appointment.